Colossal Biosciences dire wolf project: Reception

 According to Time Magazine, the Mandan, Hidatsa, and Arikara Nation has expressed interest in Colossal Biosciences potentially releasing their modified wolves into a controlled area of the Fort Berthold Reservation in northwestern North Dakota, which currently spans 1,000,000 acres.
 The wolves currently live in a 2,000 acre ecological preserve in an undisclosed location in the United States.

 Author George R. R. Martin, the creator of A Song of Ice and Fire, was invited to see the wolves, and commented, "Maybe I was remembering a past life, when I ran with a pack in the Ice Age. … Whatever the reason, I have to say the rebirth of the direwolf has stirred me as no scientific news has since Neil Armstrong walked on the moon."

 The IUCN Species Survival Commission's Canid Specialist Group officially declared that the three animals are neither dire wolves nor proxies of the dire wolves based on the IUCN SSC guiding principles on creating proxies of extinct species for conservation benefit.
 They commented that creating phenotypic proxies does not change the conservation status of an extinct species and may instead threaten the extant species such as gray wolves.
 Therefore, since the claimed proxies do not conform with the IUCN SSC guidelines, have no ecological niche left today and "will not restore ecosystem function", they concluded that the Colossal Biosciences' project "does not contribute to conservation."
 The Colossal Biosciences released Alignment of Colossal’s Dire Wolf De-Extinction Project with IUCN SSC Guiding Principles in response.

+Technology magazine owned by the Massachusetts Institute of Technology, MIT Technology Review, placed the Colossal Biosciences dire wolf project on their list of the 8 worst technology flops of 2025, citing the IUCN's response that the project may detract from current conservation efforts.